The only country to ever make me jealous was Canada.

 Traveling east from Alberta, Saskatchewan is the first province that you’ll cross into.
 Saskatoon is the largest city in the region.
 At 250,000 residents though, it’s still a relatively quiet place with only a handful of interesting sites like the picturesque Bessborough Hotel or the avant-garde Remai Modern.
 Far to the north of the city, you’ll find a collection of over of 10,000 gorgeous lakes for which Saskatchewan is very proud of.

 Next to Saskatchewan is Manitoba and it has slightly more going on.
-It’s capital Winnipeg, is a surprisingly busy city with over 750,000 inhabitants and a number of attractions.
+Its capital Winnipeg, is a surprisingly busy city that is worth staying in for a few days (but only a few).
 Outside of the city is the Interlake region, which is home to some very expansive lakes that actually have beaches!
 Onwards to the northern reaches is where you’ll find lots of wildlife viewing opportunities.

 Long ago, Manitoba was once the edge of the Canadian frontier.
 Many forts were built to serve as launching points into the West and several of these still exist today.
 Lower and Upper Fort Garry(s) are excellent examples and a visit to either would provide wonderful insight into Canada’s history.